digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ## Definition
 # Byte (3/3)

-To determine how many values a byte can represent, you can "raise" the 2 possible bit values (1 or 0) to the "power" of the byte length (8), notated as 2^8.
+To determine the maximum values a byte can represent, you can "raise" the 2 possible bit values (1 or 0) to the "power" of the byte length (8), notated as 2^8.

 ```
 2 * 2 * 2 * 2 * 2 * 2 * 2 * 2